 Make a noodle pancake

-Change dinner up slightly by adding some onions, garlic and tomato sauce (this is probably already warmed and ready to go) to the noodles.
-Mix well and form into individual pancakes.
-Fry with some butter or olive oil on a flat griddle, and you've got yourself a delicious meal in minutes.
+If you already have some onions, garlic and tomato sauce warm and ready to go, use them to make pancakes.
+Yes, really — pancakes.
+Add a little of those ingredients to the noodles along with a whisked egg, mix well, and form into individual pancakes.
+Fry with some butter or olive oil on a flat griddle, and you’ve got yourself a delicious meal in minutes.

 Mask the mushiness